 The ancient Anglo-Saxon culture of England produced the name of Chave.
 It was given to a bald headed man.
 Further research revealed that the name is derived from the French expression le chauve, which means "the bald one."

-Another 99 words (7 lines of text) are included under the topic Early Chave History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chave research.
+Another 50 words (4 lines of text) are included under the topic Early Chave History in all our PDF Extended History products and printed products wherever possible.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Chave has appeared include Chafy, Chafe, Chafee, Chafey, Chaff, Chaffe, Chaffee and many more.